Positive signs for new apartment sales in Sydney

-There are positive signs of new apartment sales picking up again after 83 apartments were sold at Sekisui House and Payce’s newest launch of Melrose Park North in Sydney's north-west.
+There are positive signs of new apartment sales picking up again after 83 apartments were sold at Sekisui House’s newest launch of Melrose Park North in Sydney's north-west.

 156 apartments were launched from the Pulse and Pavilion buildings of the 1050-unit project.

 Recovery in house prices since the federal election in May has triggered stronger buying confidence in the apartment sector, particularly from first-home buyers.

 "The results of the first launch exceeded expectations and signalled returning buyer interest," said Rhys Morgan of Boston Marketing who is marketing the development.